-The VGK-X/VGK-XS is recommended for prosthetic users typically of mobility classes 1-4.
-The VGK-X/ VGK-XS is suited for users with transfemoral amputation, knee disarticulation, or hip disarticulation.
-The user's body weight can be up to 80 kg for VGK-X, and up to 60 kg for VGK-XS.
+The VGK-Go! is recommended for independent prosthetic users typically of mobility classes 1-4.
+The user's body weight can be up to 125 kg.

 Users with significant comorbidity must be carefully monitored in the rehabilitation period to ascertain the suitability of the device for their needs.